 Jennings River Wild is located as far north as you can go in British Columbia, so far north that we can’t leave our base camp at Swan Lake by road without driving into the Yukon.
+We offer hunting in British Columbia.
 We are at the northern tip of the Cassiar Mountains in the east, and the Coast Range in the west.
 With crags soaring 8000′, mountain creeks and lush green alpine meadows, the spectacular raw beauty our 3100 sq miles/8000 sq km territory is hard to match.
-The Alaska Highway is the only road access and traverses the territory along its northern border, which happens to be the BC Yukon border.
-The only access into the territory is by aircraft or with horses, or for the hardy, a long, uphill hike.

 Your Hosts in British Columbia: